EllyC20/The-BookStore-MS4/TESTING.md

 * Superusers also require the capacity to edit or delete products.
 This is easily accessed on the "product" page.
 Each card contains a footer with two buttons.
 Clicking the "edit" button brings you to the edit product page where a prepopulated form with all object data is displayed and available for editing.
 The superuser is also alerted via a toast message as to which product they are editing.
 Altering a detail and submitting the change works and is reflected in the product detail.

 * If a superuser clicks delete, currently the product will be removed from the database without a prompt.
-To improve user experience and avoid accidental deleting of products a fix needs to be implemented for this.
+To improve user experience and avoid accidental deleting of products a fix needs to be implemented for this. <strong>UPDATE: 31/08/21.
+A delete modal is now in place, when a superuser chooses delete a modal will pop up allowing them to either confirm, or cancel their choice.</strong>

 ## Profile